 Schools must also arrange full-time education for excluded pupils from the sixth school day of a fixed period exclusion, or the first day if the child is a Looked After child.
-This information can be found in the exclusion policy.
+This information can be found in the Gosforth Group Exclusion policy.